spatie/laravel-data/docs/advanced-usage/performance.md

 ],
 ```

 Structure discoverer uses reflection (enabled by default) or a PHP parser to find the data objects.
-You can disable the reflection based discovery and thus use the PHP parser discovery as such:
+You can disable the reflection-based discovery and thus use the PHP parser discovery as such:

 ```php
 'structure_caching' => [